hantsy/spring7-sandbox/docs/spring-data-aot.md

 After the build completes, you’ll find generated AOT metadata classes under `target/classes`.

-For example, for `CustomerRepository` interface, the compile task ( with the bound `process-aot` goal) may generate the following files, including:
+For example, for the `CustomerRepository` interface, the compile task ( with the bound `process-aot` goal) may generate the following files, including:

 - `CustomerRepository.json` — metadata describing repository methods
 - `CustomerRepositoryImpl__AotRepository` — repository implementation using `EntityManager`/`CriteriaBuilder`
 - `CustomerRepository__BeanDefinition` — bean definition for repository registration

-You can run the following command to generate AOT medadata classes and package them in the final application `jar` file, then run the jar as reguarly on the JVM:
+You can run the following command to generate AOT metadata classes and package them in the final application `jar` file, then run the jar as regularly on the JVM:

 ```bash
 mvn clean package -Paot